Nevada Department of Education logo

 • State funds used for training

-• Local funds used for training
+• Local match funds used for training

 • Section 225 funds used for training